Muhajir (Pakistan)

 The Muhajir people (also spelled Mohajir and Mahajir) are a multi-origin ethnic group of Pakistan.
-They are the Muslim immigrants of various ethnic groups and regional origins, who migrated from various regions of India after the 1947 independence to settle in the newly independent state of Pakistan, and their descendants.
+They are the Muslim immigrants of various ethnic groups and regional origins, who migrated from various regions of India, mostly after the 1947 independence to settle in the newly independent state of Pakistan, and their descendants.

 Muhajirs come from various ethnic and regional backgrounds, with a significant portion of the community residing in Karachi and other major urban centers of Pakistan.

 The total population of Muhajrs worldwide is estimated to be around 15 million, and the overwhelming majority of this figure (14.7 million) is located in Pakistan, according to the 2017 Pakistani census.
 Though the official controversial 2017 census of Karachi, which has historically hosted the country's largest Muhajir population, has been challenged by most of Sindh's political parties.

 Etymology

 The Urdu term muhājir comes from the Arabic muhājir (مهاجر), meaning an "immigrant", or "emigrant".
 This term is associated in early Islamic history to the migration of Muslims and connotes 'separation, migration, flight, specifically the flight of the Prophet from Mecca to Medina'.
 This term was popularised in Pakistan by the 1951 census, although its earliest uses date back to Partition.